ming-git/gettidydata/README.md

 [Human Activity Recognition Using Smartphones Dataset](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

-You have to
+## Dependencies

+List of any dependencies or packages required to run the script.
+- dplyr
+- tidyr

 ## Script: run_analysis.R

 The `run_analysis.R` script performs the following steps:

-see CodeaBook.md part of Transformations
+see `CodeaBook.md` part of Transformations

 ## How to use the script